Joshua Jay

-Early Years
+Early years

-Joshua attended Canton Country Day School and then GlenOak High School, in Canton, Ohio.
+Jay attended Canton Country Day School and GlenOak High School in Canton, Ohio, as well as Ohio State University.
 He was raised Jewish.
-He became interested in magic when his father showed him a card trick but did not explain how it was done.
+He became interested in magic when his father showed him a card trick without explaining how it was done.

 Career

-Joshua has designed illusions for stage and screen, including a recent collaboration with HBO for Game of Thrones.
-Joshua consulted with the United States Postal Service on the design of their postage stamp series, Magic.
+Jay has designed illusions for stage and screen, including a collaboration with HBO for Game of Thrones.
+He was consulted by the United States Postal Service for the design of the Magic postage stamp series.

-On January 30, 2016, at the Columbus Magi-Fest, Joshua set the Guinness World Record for Most Selected Cards Found from a Shuffled Deck in One Minute.
+On January 30, 2016, at the Columbus Magi-Fest, Jay set the Guinness World Record for Most Selected Cards Found from a Shuffled Deck in One Minute.
 He found 21 cards, a record that still stands.

-Joshua has done innovative research into what he has classified as "Tragic Magic," tricks that have proved fatal to magicians, assistants, and even spectators.
-Joshua has delivered keynote addresses on the history of magic at museums across the country, and written an academic article on the subject for Gibiciere.
+Jay has researched what he classifies as "Tragic Magic," tricks fatal to magicians, assistants, or spectators.
+He has delivered keynote addresses on the history of magic at museums across the United States, and written an article on the subject for Gibiciere.

-Joshua appeared at the 2008 Inaugural Ball for President Barack Obama, and has also delivered private performances for former President Clinton.
+Jay appeared at the 2008 Inaugural Ball for former President Barack Obama, and has also performed privately for former President Clinton.

-In 2008, Joshua and friend Andi Gladwin founded Vanishing Inc. Magic, a retail magic outlet that manufactures and distributes props to magicians.
+In 2008, Jay and friend Andi Gladwin founded Vanishing Inc. Magic, a manufacturer and retailer of props for magicians.
 Vanishing Inc. is currently one of the largest magic shops in the world, with warehouse and shipping operations in the US and Europe.

 Author

-Joshua majored in Creative Non-Fiction at the Ohio State University with the intention of writing for and about the magic community.
-His senior thesis would eventually become The Amazing Book of Cards.
-He has authored three books for the public: MAGIC: The Complete Course, The Amazing Book of Cards, and, for children, Big Magic for Little Hands.
-His latest book, How Magicians Think: Misdirection, Deception, and Why Magic Matters will be published on September 28, 2021.

-Joshua has also authored a dozen books for magicians and served for 12 years as the Tricks Editor at MAGIC Magazine.
+Jay majored in creative non-fiction at Ohio State University.
+His senior thesis became The Amazing Book of Cards.
+His other books include MAGIC: The Complete Course, The Amazing Book of Cards, Big Magic for Little Hands, and How Magicians Think: Misdirection, Deception, and Why Magic Matters.
+He has authored a dozen books for magicians and served for 12 years as Tricks Editor at MAGIC Magazine.
+Nearly all his books have been translated into other languages.
+He has also published titles through his company with magician Andi Gladwin.

-TV Appearances

-Joshua Jay has become one of the most prolific writers of the contracting literary scene in magic.
-Nearly all his books have been translated into other languages, and two titles have been published for the public: Magic: The Complete Course and The Amazing Book of Cards (Workman Publishing).
-He is also the publisher of many titles, through his company Vanishing Inc Magic with magician Andi Gladwin.